tomfenemore/PfRD/Notes.md

 I have developed a function that calculates the force, moment and buckle over a spen which is then used in the Beam function to re-evaluate a twist array.
 This array can then be iterated upon to find a steady state solution to the problem.
+Finding a step sixe that works generally was trial and error.
+The current step is very small however speed seems ok and convergence is quick.
+This seems to be require a smaller step as the buckle load increases.